Doesn't Really Matter: Commercial performance

-"Doesn't Really Matter" received early attention a week ahead of its US radio release on May 23, 2000, after an unmastered version leaked to several radio stations, some of who made their own radio edit from the leak.
+"Doesn't Really Matter" received early attention a week ahead of its US radio release on May 23, 2000, after an unmastered version leaked to several radio stations, some of whom made their own radio edits from the leak.
 It became the most added song on pop, rhythmic, and urban radio formats upon release.
 On the US Billboard Hot 100 issue dated June 17, 2000, "Doesn't Really Matter" debuted at number 59 on airplay alone.
 Following its CD and cassette single release on August 8, 2000, "Doesn't Really Matter" climbed to number one, selling 96,000 copies during its first full week of sales.
 The song spent three consecutive weeks at number one before being replaced by "Music" by Madonna.
 The single peaked at number one on the Hot 100 from the week ending August 26, 2000 to September 9, 2000.
 The single dropped off the Hot 100 on December 2, 2000, after being on the chart for 25 weeks.
 It was Jackson's ninth US number-one single and made her the first singer to achieve a number one in the 1980s, 1990s, and 2000s in the US.